AdaptApplications/AdaptApplications.github.io/docs/user_console/notifications/create_alert/create_alert.md

     *   **Notification Message:** Enter the message that will be sent to the selected recipients.

 5.  **Send Alert:**
-    Once all the alert details are configured, click the "Send" button to activate your new alert.
+    Once all the alert details are configured, click the **Send** button to activate your new alert.